-Fusarium head blight resistance must be combined with high yield to impact the Eastern U.S. wheat industry.
-Our breeding program generates breeding lines each year for advanced stages of development and testing.
-Multi-location testing is needed to determine the FHB resistance of these lines, as well as their yield, quality, agronomic value, and resistance to other diseases.
+Fusarium head blight resistance must be combined with high yield, disease resistance, and good milling and baking quality to impact the Eastern U.S. wheat industry.
+Our breeding program generates new breeding lines each year for advanced stages of development and testing.
+Multi-location testing is carried out each year to determine the FHB resistance of these lines, as well as their yield, quality, agronomic value, and resistance to other diseases.

+Objectives:

-Objectives: 1) Phenotype advanced breeding lines that are candidates for release: 2) place FHB and other agronomic, disease resistance, and quality data in database: 3) report on purification and seed increase of the best lines.
+- 1) Phenotype advanced breeding lines that are candidates for release, - 2) place FHB and other agronomic, disease resistance, and quality data in database, - 3) report on purification and seed increase of the best lines.